 Food Processing Plant License

-Processing facilities that are selling, labeling, or representing processed products as "organic".
+Handling and processing facilities that are selling, labeling, or representing products as "organic."

-Selling, labeling, or representing crops or livestock products as "organic".
+Selling, labeling, or representing crop or livestock products as "organic."

 Tribal Bait Harvest Site Certificate and Bait Harvest Permit